 a schedule from the activity showing the value of the interest cost associated with late funding.

-Certification.
+Plan Certification

 An authorized official of the organization must certify that the plan has been prepared in accordance with authorizing legislation and regulations, and state or other applicable requirements.
 Every cost allocation plan must include a certification.
 A sample certification follows:

 This is to certify that I have reviewed the cost allocation plan submitted herewith and to the best of my knowledge and belief:

-All costs included in this proposal ___ [identify date] to establish cost allocations or billings for ___ [identify period covered by plan] are allowable costs in accordance with the requirements of OMB Circular A-21, A-87, or A-122, and the federal and state awards to which they apply.
+All costs included in this proposal [identify date] to establish cost allocations or billings for [identify period covered by plan] are allowable costs in accordance with the requirements of 2 CFR Part 200 (OMB Uniform Guidance) and the federal to which they apply.
 Unallowable costs have been adjusted for in allocating costs as indicated in the cost allocation plan.

-All costs included in this proposal are properly to federal or state awards on the basis of a beneficial or causal relationship between the expenses incurred and the awards to which they are allocated in accordance with applicable requirements.
-Further, the same costs that have been treated as have not been claimed as .
+All costs included in this proposal are properly allocable to federal or state awards on the basis of a beneficial or causal relationship between the expenses incurred and the awards to which they are allocated in accordance with applicable requirements.
+Further, the same costs that have been treated as indirect costs have not been claimed as direct costs.
 Similar types of costs have been accounted for consistently.

 I declare that the foregoing is true and correct: